bizboz1981/ms2_pokemon_memory_match/README.md

 <img src="assets/docs/css-validation.png" alt="css validator" title="CSS Validator">

 ### Bugs
 The game does not work well on mobile devices in landscape mode.
 A media query was therefore added to target landscape mobiles and then to hide all game content (except the title) and display a message to turn the phone to portrait mode.
+If users attempt to play in the very small desktop browser window in landscape mode on a desktop or laptop device, the cards may not render correctly.
+This can be fixed by enlarging the screen.

 ![landscape-mobile](assets/docs/landscape-mobile.jpeg)